Jean-Paul Jauffret: Bordeaux Deputy Mayor

 Unusually, during the 2006 elections for the mayor and his deputies, he won not only the votes of his majority but also a vote from the opposing PS-PC party, thus obtaining more votes than Mayor Alain Juppé.

 Public establishments

-Jean-Paul Jauffret was a director of the Bordeaux National Opera and president of the mixed economy company Gaz de Bordeaux.
+Jauffret was a director of the Bordeaux National Opera and president of the mixed economy company Gaz de Bordeaux.
 He was also vice-president of Bordeaux municipal credit.